Alcohol Abuse in Family Law Cases

 - How can I prove that I am not drinking too much?

 Until recently, the available sources of information for answering these questions– self-reports, community reports, hair follicle testing, urine testing, blood testing – have been unsatisfactory to one or both sides in terms of their thoroughness, reliability, and/or timeliness.
-The result of the available information being unsatisfactory leads to more restrictive measures being perceived as necessary to address the risks to children created by parental alcohol abuse – measures such as reducing the children’s time with a parent, requiring that time to be supervised, or removing children from the parent’s care.
+The result is that restrictive measures are often perceived as necessary to address the risks to children from parental alcohol abuse – such as reducing the children’s time with a parent, requiring that time to be supervised, or removing children from the parent’s care.

 We Work With You